 Vision Performance Specialties provides optometric vision therapy, sports vision training, and developmental vision support to the people of Billings and its surrounding communities.

 One of our primary goals at Vision Performance Specialties is to help you maximize your potential to perform at work, play, and school.
 Whatever your current visual skills problems, an individualized program of visual training can offer you the chance to learn better tools for seeing the world.

-Also, if you or someone you know has a medical condition which might affect visual performance (such as brain injury, autism, cerebral palsy, Asperger’s syndrome, ADD/ADHD, etc.), you will be excited to read about vision therapy breakthroughs in treating the many visual problems associated with these conditions.
+Also, if you or someone you know has a medical condition which might affect visual performance (such as brain injury, autism, ADD/ADHD, etc.), there are vision therapy options for treating the many visual problems associated with these conditions.

-To provide advanced, evidence-based clinical services to those seeking improvement, rehabilitation, resonation, or development of visual function.
+To provide advanced, evidence-based clinical services to those seeking improvement, rehabilitation, or development of visual function.

-To practice clinical and educational teamwork with other professionals engaged in serving those who can benefit from improved visual function.
+To practice teamwork with other professionals engaged in serving those who can benefit from improved visual function.

 Who Benefits From Vision Therapy?

-Vision Therapy can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).
+Vision therapy can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.g., eye movements and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).